 AAA Editor Notes

 A visitor center, built into a hillside, provides literature and detailed maps as well as displays about the park's geology, history, desert plants and wildlife.
 A slide or video presentation is shown every 20 minutes.
-Winding through the park are 500 miles of dirt roads and 110 miles of riding and hiking trails.
+Winding through the park are 500 miles of dirt roads and more than 100 miles of riding and hiking trails.

 Pets on leash allowed in designated areas.
 Note: Check with the visitor center for road conditions before leaving the pavement.

 Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Camping is permitted.
 Picnicking is permitted.